-Green Chile Cream Cheese Chicken Enchiladas
+Green Chile Chicken Enchiladas

-- 8 ounces cream cheese, softened
+- 8 ounces cream cheese softened

-- 7 ounces canned green chiles
+- 7 ounces diced green chiles

 - 1 tablespoon lime juice

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ½ teaspoon ground cumin
+- 1/2 teaspoon ground cumin

-- ½ teaspoon chile powder
+- 1/2 teaspoon chile powder

-- ½ cup fresh chopped cilantro.
+- 1/2 cup freshly chopped cilantro

 - 3 cups diced cooked chicken